jarmelio/fps-booster/README.md

 <br>
 <br>
 <h1>
-important:if you dont want to read all of this just scroll down till you see the steps to downlaod it
+important:if you dont want to read all of this just scroll down till you see the steps to download it
 </h1>
 <h2>
 Introducing the ultimate FPS Booster, a cutting-edge software developed in C++ with a user-friendly graphical user interface (GUI).
 This revolutionary booster is Introducing the ultimate FPS Booster, a cutting-edge software developed in C++ with a user-friendly graphical user interface (GUI).
 This revolutionary booster is designed to enhance your gaming experience across various platforms and software, delivering exceptional performance gains.